What's happening this week in Buffalo Niagara business

 The state is looking for ideas to redevelop a prison that closed last year in Gowanda.

-The federal funding needed to get the tech hub program off the ground has been included in a year-end spending bill before Congress.
+The federal funding needed to get a tech hub program off the ground has been included in a year-end spending bill before Congress.

 Cost vs. Benefits: That's the trade-off at the center of the state's proposed climate change plan.